-Bob is a renowned Canadian aviation historian, author and Father of current Num-Ti-Jah Innkeeper, Fraser Cameron.
+Bob is a renowned Canadian aviation historian and author.
 He grew up in the Yukon in an aviation environment, both in the family sense and in the surrounding activity of life in the north.
 From a very early age, weekends were spent at the airport with his dad, helping around the airplanes and listening to the “hangar flying” tales of the bush pilots.
 By the end of Grade 11 he had attained his private pilot's license and a healthy dose of “second-hand” flying experience.

 After completing his schooling in Whitehorse, he attended the University of British Columbia, graduating with a degree in Mechanical Engineering.
 By that time he had spent four summers with Trans North Turbo Air, working as an apprentice maintenance engineer on Bell 47 series helicopters in mining exploration camps.

 University graduation was followed by a year in Montreal working for United Aircraft of Canada, the company producing Canadian Pratt & Whitney engines.
 When the fortunes of United Aircraft took a dive in 1970, hundreds of the most recent hirees, including Bob and his fellow UBC graduates, were given “temporary” lay-offs.
 By that time Bob had attained his commercial pilot's license.
 He decided to follow his heart back to the Yukon flying business.

 Returning to Whitehorse, he re-joined Trans North, where he remained as a commercial pilot and Flight Operations Manager until his retirement in 2001.

 Bob is married to Lois (née Gillespie of Mankota, Saskatchewan), and they have two sons, Kyle and Fraser.

 "A Northern Airways 1929 Fokker Super Universal departs the Fraser River at Vancouver for its home base in Carcross, Yukon - 1937"